Siamak N. Nabili, MD, MPH

 How common is snoring?

 Any person can snore.
-Studies estimate that 45% of men and 30% of women snore on a regular basis.
 Frequently, people who do not regularly snore will report snoring after a viral illness, after drinking alcohol, or when taking some medications.

 People who snore can have any body type.
 We frequently think of a large man with a thick neck as a snorer.
 However, a thin woman with a small neck can snore just as loudly.
 In general, as people get older and as they gain weight, snoring will worsen.